TOPO-EPFL/DDLoc/README.md

 We suggest to follow the procedure in [CrossLoc repo](https://github.com/TOPO-EPFL/CrossLoc) to install dependecies.

 ## Datasets
 You have to download our provided urbanscape data and place them in the following structure to load the data.
+See [Pretrained Models](#Pretrained-Models) section for download links.

 ####  Dataset Structure
 ```
 urban (real)